-(h) Finance costs
+(i) Finance costs

 Finance costs are composed of interest expense on borrowings, interest expense on convertible and senior unsecured debentures, accretion expense on convertible and senior unsecured debentures, and credit facility renewal fees.
-Borrowing costs that are not directly attributable to the acquisition of a qualifying asset are recognized in profit or loss using the effective interest method.

-(i) Income tax
+(j) Income tax

 Income tax expense include current and deferred tax.
 Current and deferred tax is recognized in profit or loss except to the extent that it relates to a business combination, or items recognized directly in equity or in other comprehensive income.